Antiquities matter not for their value, but because they offer an enduring reminder of stability and timelessness.

 The ancient European furniture was crafted using wood from mahogany, oak, and walnut trees.
 From the middle ages to the 19th century, Europe went through several stylistic, cultural, and artistic movements like the Jacobean period (1600-1690), Colonial (1700-1780), Arts and crafts movement(1880-1910), and Art Nouveau (1890-1910).

-The furniture from the Jacobean period exhibited a medieval aesthetic that included straight lines, durable construction, along with detailed gothic etchings.
+The furniture from the Jacobean period exhibited a medieval aesthetic that included straight lines, durable construction, along detailed gothic etchings.

 The colonial-style furniture was a less elaborated or a simplified version of the other styles that were prevalent during that period like Queen-Anne style, William and Mary style, etc.